 Very variable in size and general colouration.
-Large individuals tend to be more furry and darker coloured, being generally greenish brown with darker femora, whilst some smaller individuals have a yellowish-red abdomen contrasting with the grey-brown thorax.
+Large individuals tend to be more furry and darker coloured, being generally greenish brown with darker femora, whilst some smaller individuals have a vellowish-red abdomen contrasting with the grey-brown thorax.
 Frons normally reddish at least in front.
 Most similar to S. litorea but readily distinguished by the features mentioned in the key.
 A large male is quite unmistakable with its back tibia covered in long, fine outstanding hair.
-Wing length: $\bigcirc 6.3 - 6.9 -$ 7.4 mm (7); $\bigcirc 6.6 - 7.0 - 7.3$ mm (4).
+Wing length: 36.3 - 7.0 - 7.5 mm (8); 26.6 - 7.0 - 7.4 mm (4).

 A rather restricted coastal species which Collin (1958) recorded from The Scilly Isles, Glamorgan and the north coast of Scotland.
-There are recent records from Northern Ireland (Irwin, 1974), Rum (Whiteley, 1994) and Uist (Skidmore, 1994).
+There are more recent records from Northern Ireland (Irwin, 1974), Rum (Whiteley, 1994) and Uist (Skidmore, 1994).
 Abundant around the coast of Lewis & Harris in 2006 where adults were mostly found by sweeping tall vegetation a little way inland, which presumably offers shelter in these rather exposed locations.
 Can be very abundant where it occurs.
 Larvae presumed to inhabit piles of wet, rotting seaweed like S. litorea.
+It has been recorded from 52 hectads in total and from 33 since 1990.
+Distribution map.